Paperless Office

 For individuals managing personal files on their computers, going paperless means establishing systems to capture, organize, and retrieve digital documents efficiently.
 This is where intelligent file organization becomes essential, as the volume of digital documents can quickly become overwhelming without proper management strategies in place.

-How Paperless Office Works
+Paperless Office in practice

 Transitioning to a paperless office involves several interconnected processes working together.
 First, existing paper documents must be digitized through scanning, converting physical records into searchable digital files.
 Modern scanning solutions often include optical character recognition (OCR) to make document text searchable and extractable.